Experiences at the Nature Centre

 Get hands on with your natural environment with Allan Brooks Nature Centre!

-During your tour, your class will experience four engaging activity stations of your choosing in a 2.5 hour session of outdoor and indoor fun!
+During your program, your class will experience four engaging activity stations of your choosing in a 2.5 hour session of outdoor and indoor fun!
 When your classes arrive, you’ll be greeted by a Nature Interpreter who will guide your group to your lunch spot where students may leave their bags.
-After a brief introduction, your class will be divided into four groups, each going to a separate station lead by one of our enthusiastic volunteers.
-Each group will partake in two stations before having a 15 minute snack break on our Outdoor Nature Play Area.
+After a brief introduction, your class will be divided into four groups, each going to a separate station led by one of our enthusiastic staff and/or volunteers.
+Each group will partake in two stations before having an ~20 minute snack and play break on our Outdoor Nature Play Area.
 Afterwards, you'll round off your day with the remaining two stations.

 Classes are more than welcome to enjoy an outdoor lunch at the Nature Centre given advance notice to the Education Coordinator.

-Please be aware that teachers are responsible for bussing between locations in combination tours.
+Please be aware that teachers are responsible for busing between locations in combination tours.

 Field Trip Fees

-- $4.75 per student for a tour of the Allan Brooks Nature Centre
+- $5.00 per student for an Experience at the Nature Centre

-- New! $3.75 per student for a Kokanee Salmon Only tour
+- $5.00 per student for a Kokanee Salmon Outing

 - Teachers, Teaching Assistants and Home School Coordinators are free of charge